 Our charism flows from our spiritual heritage, especially the gifts of …

-who through courageous leadership, adapted the congregation to life on another continent, perceptively reading the signs of the times, risking innovative response to the needs of the new world.
+Mother Caroline Friess, who through courageous leadership, adapted the congregation to life on another continent, perceptively reading the signs of the times, risking innovative response to the needs of the new world.
 She oversaw the establishment of over 200 institutions, educating youth of all ethnic, racial, and religious backgrounds.
 Mother Caroline saw the importance of educating young women and established evening classes for women who worked during the day.

 Our charism continues to develop in the living community, which, enriched by the past, enables the congregation to unfold in the present and to be challenged by the future.
 In a spirit of creative fidelity to Jesus Christ, the church, and our charism, we commit ourselves …to continue the mission of Christ for which we have been consecrated.